ermiaskidane/LindaNextJs/README.md

 Linda's Shop is an e-commerce platform offering a wide variety of fashion clothing.
 Customers can browse and purchase different styles, from casual wear to trendy outfits, all tailored to suit every taste.
 With a seamless shopping experience, Linda's Shop makes it easy for fashion lovers to find the perfect look and stay stylish.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## git tracking remove

 if a file has been commit and tracked before and want to remove run this command `git rm --cached  path/to/your/file` eg. components/card.tsx

+## prisma

+At the moment I utilize for authentication only all other data are fetched from the ecommerceStarterkit project built specifically for this project.

 <!-- ## Getting Started